 - In another episode, a cooler containing a body is left in a storage facility for five years.
 The owner of the facility has no idea what's in it but nevertheless thinks there's something not quite right about someone abandoning a cooler sealed with duct tape, and tries unsuccessfully to get the LAPD to take a look at it.
 Finally, he has enough and mails the box to the Major Crimes Division.

-- In an episode of Major Crimes, The Closer's After Show, the body of a a young man is found in a barrel labeled "Hazardous Waste" at a recycling center.
-The killers know that the owner ships the barrels labeled hazardous up north to a landfill without opening them, were they are to be buried for a thousand years.
+- In "Citizen's Arrest", the body of a a young man is found in a barrel labeled "Hazardous Waste" at a recycling center.
+The killers know that the owner ships the barrels labeled hazardous up north to a landfill without opening them, where they are to be buried for a thousand years.
 Had their plan been successful, the body would never have been found, but unfortunately for them, while the barrel is still at the recycling center it's accidentally tipped over and the lid comes off, thus exposing the body.

 - In the video for Golden Earring's "Twilight Zone", the spy protagonist hangs up the phone, then leaves his hotel room, pausing to shove the hand that's protruding lifelessly from a footlocker down into it and out of sight.